 4. You can still give students extensions with late penalties!
 If you give a student an extension of two days, they will have until two days after end of your allowed completion date.

 5. If you change your Late Penalty policy after student grades have already been recorded, any grade changes will be applied retroactively.
 For example, if you decide to remove a late penalty, students with grades that were previously penalized due to lateness will be updated to a potentially higher grade.
+These updated grades will be reflected in the Export Section Data report.
+Also, if using a LMS, the change will trigger a new gradebook passback and previous scores will be overwritten.

 Read below to learn more about a few policies you can use in your course.